Redding Browns

 The Redding Browns were a minor league baseball team that operated from 1948 to 1951 as part of the Class-D Far West League.
 They were based in Redding, California.
 They were affiliated with the St. Louis Browns of the American League and won the league championship in 1950.
 Ray Perry led the league in home runs and RBI each year of its existence as well as managing the team and serving as team president.

 A book was written about the history of this team.

 Redding Browns Night

-In 2010, the Chico Outlaws, one of just two professional baseball teams in the North State since the end of the Far West League, the other being the Chico Heat, hosted a Redding Browns night where the Outlaws were Redding Browns jerseys, with the first 500 fans at Nettleton Stadium receiving a free Redding Browns t-shirt.
+In 2010, the Chico Outlaws, one of just two professional baseball teams in the North State since the end of the Far West League, the other being the Chico Heat, hosted a Redding Browns night where the Outlaws wore Redding Browns jerseys, with the first 500 fans at Nettleton Stadium receiving a free Redding Browns t-shirt.

 Chico Outlaws in Redding

 Since the departure of the Redding Browns, Redding has played host to only ten professional baseball games.
 Those ten games were "home" games for the Chico Outlaws who played an hour away.
 The games against the Yuma Scorpions were moved to Redding because of scheduling conflicts at Nettleton Stadium, and also served as a test of fan interest in a possible future North American League team in Redding.
 Five games were played at Tiger Field and five at Shasta College's baseball field.
 The ten games were played over six days.
 Attendance averaged 815 fans per game and the Outlaws won four of the ten games.
 One of the winning pitchers for the Outlaws was local Redding product Jason Stevenson who would sign with San Francisco Giants organization at finish the season with the Double-A Richmond Flying Squirrels.